surgical-vision/Multicentre-Fetal-Biometry/README.md

 Accurate fetal growth assessment from ultrasound depends on the precise measurement of biometric parameters, obtained by identifying anatomical landmarks in standard fetal planes.
 Manual measurement is time-consuming, operator-dependent, and sensitive to variability across scanners and acquisition sites, limiting reproducibility in both clinical and research settings.

-This repository accompanies the publication *“A benchmark multi-centre multi-device dataset for landmark-based comprehensive fetal biometry”*.
+This repository accompanies the publication *“A multi-centre, multi-device benchmark dataset for landmark-based comprehensive fetal biometry”*.
 It provides an open-access dataset and reference code for automated fetal biometry research.

 The dataset combines ultrasound images from **three independent sources** acquired on **seven different ultrasound devices**, all of which are annotated by experts for standard fetal biometric landmarks.
 It supports training and evaluation of algorithms for fetal biometry estimation, growth assessment, and cross-domain generalization.